This BLOG On Buying Short-Sale Homes And Foreclosures For Home Buyers Was PUBLISHED On March 6th, 2019

 Is Buying Short-Sale Homes A Bargain?

-Many home buyers think that buying short-sale homes is a major bargain.
+Many home buyers think that purchasing short-sale homes is a major bargain.
 This is not the case.

 - Lenders normally price the short-sale home according to what the housing market holds